MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/about-tools.md

 <!-- ====================================================================== -->
 ## Restoring the default tool tabs

-To restore all the default tabs on the main toolbar:
+To restore all of the default tabs on the main toolbar:

 1. In DevTools, select **Settings** (![Settings icon.](media/settings-gear-icon-light-theme.png)) > **Preferences**.